lokialive/CoopExerc/README.md

 ## Backend

-The backend is based on Django, enable admin function.
+The backend is based on Django, enabling admin function.
 Data Model is Car.

 ### To test on Local environment, please follow the listed command